cmsteffen-code/PyKBLib/docs/tuts/tuts/team_management.md

 TEAM = KB.create_team("team_name")
 ```

-The `Keybase.create_team` function returns either a new `Team` instance, or `False` if a new team could not be created.
+The `Keybase.create_team` function will return a new `Team` instance, or will raise a `KeybaseException` if the team instance could not be created.
 Once a new team is created, its name is added to the `Keybase.teams` list.

 Keep in mind, team names can only be up to 16 characters long.